---

 ## Structure content so AI can extract your expertise

-AI engines prioritize concise, direct statements when extracting information from web pages.
-Lead every section with a clear answer to ensure your knowledge is not buried in long setup paragraphs.
-This structural approach ensures that AI models can easily identify and cite your expertise rather than skipping over vague introductory text.
+AI engines prioritize concise, direct statements when extracting information for users.
+Lead every section with a clear answer to ensure your expertise is recognized.
+Avoid burying critical knowledge in long setup paragraphs, as these often cause AI crawlers to skip over your most valuable insights.

 | :--- | :--- | :--- |

-Direct statements are significantly more likely to be cited by generative engines compared to conversational filler.
-For a deeper look at specific optimization strategies, see our guide on [how to get cited by ChatGPT, Perplexity, Gemini, and Claude](/blog/how-to-get-cited-by-chatgpt-perplexity-gemini-claude).
+Direct writing styles significantly increase the likelihood of your brand being cited in AI responses.
+The second version in the table above gets cited, while the first version gets skipped.
+For a deeper look at these optimization strategies, see our guide on [how to get cited by ChatGPT, Perplexity, Gemini, and Claude](/blog/how-to-get-cited-by-chatgpt-perplexity-gemini-claude).

 | :--- | :--- |